-Student group Highest priority needs disrupted education, social isolation, and separation from the physical and emotional comforts that school settings provide.
-Survey data across the country suggest that an estimated 420,000 fewer children and youth experiencing homelessness have been identified and enrolled by schools so far this school year.
-This decrease in homeless student enrollment, combined with of under-identification, means that as many as children and youth experiencing homelessness may be un-identified their school during the pandemic.
-In SC, the experiencing homelessness has been decreasing, ach year saw gains from the previous year.
-1 # of Students Identified as Year McKinney-Vento Homeless 2016-17 12,018 2017-18 12,660 2018-19 12,789 , 2019-20 11,906 2020-21 ~10,000 (133-day AD1) To address the urgent issues of youth homelessness, the SCDE and partner organizations identified continued priority needs that include: Collaborating with community partners to provide · · · · · · · · · · · · · · · · · · · wraparound services to address the urgent needs of these students is essential.
-Students need access to programs to address learning loss as well as unmet social emotional needs; cal shelters have technology and access for all access online education and assignments; and ccess to food programs, summer learning Children and veryth in opportunities, and afterschool programs.
-Children and youth in foster care Children and youth in foster care face many challenges when it Toster care academic success and educational stability.
+Student group Highest priority needs zuwene group disrupted education, social isolation, and separation from the physical and emotional comforts that school settings provide.
+Survey data across the country suggest that an estimated 420,000 fewer children and youth experiencing homelessness have been · · led by schools so far this school year. meless student enrollment, combined with of under-identification, means that as many as - experiencing homelessness may be un-identified their school during the pandemic.
+In SC, the 1 1 1 experiencing homelessness has been decreasing, wille previously, ea ach year saw gains from the previous year. of Students Identified as Year McKinney-Vento Homeless 2016-17 12,018 2017-18 12,660 2018-19 2018-19 12,789 2019-20 11,906 2020, 21 (135-day ADT) ~10,000 To address the urgent issues of youth homelessness, the SCDE and partner organizations identified continued priority needs that include: Collaborating with community partners to provide wraparound services to address the urgent needs of these students is essential.
+Students need access to programs to address learning loss as well as unmet social emotional needs; Ensuring local shelters have technology and access for all access online education and assignments; and ecess to food programs, summer learning Children and youth in opportunities, and afterschool programs. foster care Children and youth in foster care face many challenges when it Toster care comes to achieving academic success and educational stability.
 The COVID-19 pandemic has heightened the complexities of the needs of students in foster care.
-Students in foster care struggle with chronic absenteeism due to transitions to new schools, court - • students in foster care, including: hearings, parental visitations, and other required appointments for mental health/medical care essential to their wellbeing and healing from traumatic experiences.
-As the SCDE continues to address the complex needs of our most vulnerable populations, the SCDE identified key priorities for
+Students in foster care struggle with chronic absenteeism due to transitions to new schools, court hearings, parental visitations, and other required appointments for mental health/medical care essential to their wellbeing and healing from traumatic experiences.
+As the SCDE continues to address the complex needs of our most vulnerable populations, the SCDE identified key priorities for students in foster care, including: